 2.35.
 "Reagent" means any product other than fuel that is stored on-board the vehicle and is provided to the exhaust after-treatment system upon request of the emission control system.

 2.36.
-"Real driving emissions (RDE)" means the emissions of a vehicle under its normal conditions of use.
+Reserved

 2.37.
 "Portable emissions measurement system (PEMS)" means a portable emissions measurement system meeting the requirements specified in Annex 4 of UN Regulation No. 168.